Stargator/dotfile/readme.md

 Notes
 -----

-Be careful of using the install script.
-It will overwrite all your old dotfiles without asking!
-The script copies everything including the install script and readme.
-This is for ease of future pushes to github.
+Be careful when using the install script.
+It will overwrite all of your old dotfiles!